sxross/MotionModel/README.md

 Submissions/Patches
 ------------------

-Obviously, the ideal one is a pull request from your own fork, complete with passing specs.
+Obviously, the ideal patch request is really a pull request from your own fork, complete with passing specs.

-Really, even a failing spec or some proposed code is fine.
+Really, for a bug report, even a failing spec or some proposed code is fine.
 I really want to make this a decent tool for RubyMotion developers who need a straightforward data modeling and persistence framework.